Lakshmi Sahgal: The Azad Hind Fauj

+The INA was accompanied by the Imperial Japanese Army in December 1944.
+By March 1945, with the tide of war turning against them, the INA leadership decided to beat a retreat before they could enter Imphal.

+While settled in an INA hospital on the Burma border in Shah Estate, Bose met Captain Lakshmi and asked her and the Regiment to retreat to Malaya but she refused.
+The hospital was bombed the day he left, leading to the death of many patients.
+As the survivors attempted to escape to Rangoon in bullock carts, they were besieged by the British guerilla forces.

-The INA marched to Burma with the Japanese army in December 1944, but by March 1945, with the tide of war turning against them, the INA leadership decided to beat a retreat before they could enter Imphal.
-Captain Lakshmi was arrested by the British in May 1945, remaining in Burma until March 1946, when she was sent to India – at a time when the INA trials in Delhi heightened popular discontent with and hastened the end of colonial rule.
+Captain Lakshmi was arrested by the British in eastern Burma in May 1945.
+She and the other prisoners were forced to walk 100 mi from the Karen Hills to Toungoo, which took ten days.
+She remained in Burma, aiding the wounded, until March 1946, when she was sent to India – at a time when the INA trials in Delhi heightened popular discontent with and hastened the end of colonial rule.

-Later years
+Social work

-In 1971, Lakshmi joined the Communist Party of India (Marxist).
-During the Bangladesh crisis, she organised relief camps and medical aid in Calcutta for refugees who streamed into India from Bangladesh.
-She was one of the founding members of All India Democratic Women's Association in 1981 and led many of its activities and campaigns.
+During the Bangladesh liberation war, Sahgal organised relief camps and medical aid in Calcutta for refugees who streamed into India from Bangladesh, after a call for medical doctors from Jyoti Basu, the then Chief Minister of West Bengal.
+She then joined the Peoples' Relief Committee and went to the India-Bangaldesh border, accompanied by the medical team.

 She led a medical team to Bhopal after the gas tragedy in December 1984, worked towards restoring peace in Kanpur following the anti-Sikh riots of 1984 and was arrested for her participation in a campaign against the Miss World competition in Bangalore in 1996.
 She was still seeing patients regularly at her clinic in Kanpur in 2006, at the age of 92.

+Political career

+In 1972, Lakshmi joined the Communist Party of India (Marxist) (CPI(M)), following her daughter Subhashini Ali.
+She was one of the founding members of All India Democratic Women's Association in 1981 and led many of its activities and campaigns.
+She was also a member of the Central Committee of the Communist Party of India (Marxist).

-In 2002 Indian presidential election, four leftist parties – the Communist Party of India, the Communist Party of India (Marxist), the Revolutionary Socialist Party, and the All India Forward Bloc – nominated Sahgal as a candidate in the presidential elections.
+In the 2002 Indian presidential election, four leftist parties – the Communist Party of India, the Communist Party of India (Marxist), the Revolutionary Socialist Party, and the All India Forward Bloc – nominated Sahgal as a candidate in the presidential elections.
 She was the sole opponent of A.P.J.
 Abdul Kalam, who emerged victorious.
+She thus became the first female presidential candidate in India.